 1.)
 With a tremendous amount of information available to buyers via the Internet, Goldilocks Estates’ primary objective is to offer their sellers one of the top optimized real estate websites in Kelowna and the rest of the Okanagan.
 Optimization means that your website is easily found.
 We recognize that by broadening our scope of buyers via the Internet, we will be more effective in marketing your property to local buyers as well as attracting those abroad who are considering a vacation purchase or relocating to our beautiful Okanagan region.

 Having a cutting edge yet user-friendly website is a dire must in this industry.
 A large majority of buyers start their research online, even before they contact a REALTOR®.
 It’s through this portal that we intend to attract a wider demographic of clientele.
 If we were to solely rely on the Canadian real estate website, MLS.ca and Realtor.ca we would not be providing you with the exposure your home deserves.
-Be sure to vist our Goldilocks’ YouTube Channel, as well as Coldwell Banker’s!
-We’ve gone YouTube crazy and the two channels combined are receiving over 400,000 visits a day!
+Be sure to visit our Goldilocks’ YouTube Channel!

 2.)
 Beyond the Internet, we realize there are still a percentage of buyers who inquire from more traditional marketing material.
 The second most successful medium for incoming inquiries are off the for-sale-signs and marketing activities executed by your listing REALTOR®.
 Catered open houses, REALTOR® tours, direct mailers, event hosting and interior design improvements are only a few of the services we intend to offer you as your listing REALTOR®.